By Paul Sorgule, MS, AAC

 This truism suggests that with friends in the right places, you can succeed even if you are incompetent.
 We can all point to someone like this, but I interpret this statement differently.
 I believe that competence is a given and that no one can succeed long term without the skills and aptitude to perform at an acceptable level.
 With this in mind, surrounding yourself with others who serve as an inspiration, confidant, teacher and guide, and most importantly a critic who points you in the right direction, will only help you reach your goals.

 For those seeking to define their place in the world, whether it be professionally or personally, the one piece to the puzzle that allows this to truly happen is the mentor relationships that a person takes part in.
 The mentor is a person who has the attributes that most closely align with defined success, has the experience that allows him or her to speak and act with the authority, passion and drive that keeps him or her in the forefront, and the honesty and the compassion to keep a mentee’s best interest at heart.

-MENTOR: “Someone who teaches or gives help and advice to a less experienced and often younger person.”
+A mentor is someone who teaches or gives help and advice to a less experienced and often younger person.